dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

     frag_texCoords = aTextureCoord;
 }";
 ```
-in this case, we are putting manually the `location` of `aTextureCoord` as 1, because we already have a attribute in the location 0.
+In this case, we are manually specifying the `location` of `aTextureCoord` as 1, because we already have an attribute in the location 0.

 Fragment Shader: